shockpkg/projector-launcher-mac-app/README.md

 # Compatibility

--  Intel versions compatible with macOS versions 10.5+.
+-  Intel and PPC versions compatible with macOS versions 10.5+.
 -  ARM version compatible with macOS versions 11.0+ (first Apple Silicon OS).

 To wrap FAT binaries use a FAT binary with the same set of architectures.